Human-Connection/Human-Connection/web-frontend/installation.md

 This will start the UI under [http://localhost:3000](http://localhost:3000)

-For development environements, we created three users with different profiles and privileges.
+For development environments, we created three users with different profiles and privileges.

 Login to the app with one the following credentials: